 In 2018, with social issues at the forefront of the news cycle, a lot of brands are having to reconcile with their elitist past.
 Louis Vuitton’s lawsuit against Supreme is now common knowledge, and Gucci has paid tribute to Dapper Dan, who decades ago would have been scorned as a counterfeiter.
 That’s possibly why Bailey bowed out at Burberry by re-contextualizing the nova check again, this time as a tribute to LGBTQ+ community.
 The print was rendered in the colors of the rainbow flag for Bailey’s final show, and with queer supermodel Cara Delevingne (who hadn’t been seen on a runway since 2016), walking in a triumphant rainbow cape.

 There was also a rainbow check featured on bomber jackets, and some heavy-duty outerwear as flexed by Skepta outside the show.
 Burberry also announced via Instagram that it had made donations to three LGBTQ+ charities, and it’s worth remembering that Christopher Bailey was the first openly gay member of London’s FTSE 100 index (a list of 100 companies on the London Stock Exchange with the highest market capitalization).

 Who knows how the nova check will be interpreted by the Christopher Bailey’s successor, but hopefully its days as a proxy for classist snobbery will be laid to rest and its future can serve to highlight the strength and diversity of one of Britain’s most iconic brands.

-- Cover Image: Jeff Spicer / BFC / Getty Images; Eva Al Desnudo / Highsnobiety
+- Main & Featured Image: Jeff Spicer / BFC / Getty Images; Eva Al Desnudo / Highsnobiety